 F/S Johnny Wood flew his Second Dickey on 6/7 December with F/Lt.
 Tom Waugh and crew, on the last op’ of their tour, flying in Lancaster ND801 JN-X, “Get Sum Inn”.
 (The aircraft had originally been coded JN-A, and still carried her “Astra” nickname as well).

-Coincidentally the target was the same as it would be on Johnny and the boys’ very last op’, a night attack on the Merseburg Leuna Oil Refinery.
+In another piece of poetic coincidence, Johnny’s “Second Dickey” target was the same as it would be on his very last op’, a night attack on the Merseburg Leuna Oil Refinery.

 However this time was the RAF’s first major attack on an oil target deep into Eastern Germany.
 Leuna, near the town of Merseburg, just west of Leipzig, was 250 miles from the German frontier and 500 miles from the bombers’ bases in England, near the extremities of their range.